 Summary

-Josh Waizer has more than a decade of experience providing consulting expertise and expert support in litigation and government investigations to clients including health plans, providers, pharmaceutical manufacturers, and government agencies.
+Josh Waizer is an expert in healthcare and antitrust issues.
+He has more than a decade of experience providing economic analysis to clients including health plans, providers, pharmaceutical manufacturers, and government agencies.
 He has expertise in analyzing health insurance, provider competition, and reimbursement issues, including analyzing large healthcare claims data sets and other types of data.
 Mr. Waizer has led or contributed to a variety of matters involving mergers, monopolization and monopsonization, class certification, damages assessments, pricing and reimbursements, health plan networks, contract disputes, big tech, advertising, and intellectual property.

 Education